-“Jef Montes’ project, Marinero, is the more conceptual artwork that came to Sustainable Finishing Hub.
-He was a dreamer and he aimed to create a new mindset regarding filaments.
-The Archifilament was developed in parallel, with different techniques, in Aitex and Haratech (and validated by EMPA), with the aim of having a flexible yarn that may be modified with the influence of temperature and humidity of the environment.
+“Jef Montes’ project, Marinero, is the most conceptual art project that came to the Sustainable Finishing Hub.
+He is a dreamer – and he imagined a new mindset regarding filaments.
+The Archifilament was developed in parallel, with different techniques, in Aitex and Haratech (and validated by EMPA), with the aim of creating a flexible yarn that may be modified through the temperature and humidity of the environment.

 First trials at Haratech tested 3D printing of recycled ocean plastics into moving spiral adaptive filament, with a coating filler of silicon.
 It became the 3D printed prototype for the layered multifilament yarn for the Johannes Kepler University and Wood K plus, which allowed the development of one type of filament production.

 In parallel at Aitex in Alcoy, the team used the core of Elastan, and then twisted absorbent multi-filaments around it.
 Three different types of mechanical yarns were twisted, and then dipped in a soluble polyvinyl alcohol coating, resulting in a raffia-like texture when dry.
 The thickest variation of the Adaptive Archi-Filament, it displayed the best absorption quality.